ray-project/ray/doc/source/serve/tutorials/streaming.md

 # Serve a Chatbot with Request and Response Streaming

-This guide deploys a chatbot that streams output back to the user.
+This example deploys a chatbot that streams output back to the user.
 It shows:

 * How to stream outputs from a Serve application